zerodevx/zero-list-hero/README.md

 ```

-To future-proof your application, it is entirely possible to disable
+To future-proof your application, it is possible to disable *MutationObserver*
-*MutationObserver* usage by asserting the `shadow` attribute and wire up your
+usage entirely by asserting the `shadow` attribute and wiring up your change
-change observers manually.
+observers manually.

 ### Other issues